 REVOLUTION AND INNOVATION IN THE KITCHEN: The Development of Kitchen Workstation Furniture

 Its called Kitchen Workstation Furniture and we’re not talking about tables and chairs!
 Architect David Beer, president of the YesterTec Design Company, has redefined the kitchen into a collection of beautiful, highly functional pieces of furniture.
 These classically designed “pieces” evoke a “timeless” quality because they uncompromisingly conceal all of the appliances.
+And its an innovative and even revolutionary idea for our time!

-The idea for this company that designs and manufactures Workstations evolved over a long period of time.
+The revolutionary idea for this company that designs and manufactures Workstations evolved over a long period of time.
 David, who has designed hundreds of custom homes, always tried to reflect the lifestyle of his clients in the design of each project.
 For most, the center of their daily lives focused in and around the kitchen.
-So, many of the homes were designed with greatrooms or family room / kitchens where the kitchen, dining and living areas were all combined into one relatively open room.
+So, many of the homes were designed with great rooms or family room / kitchens where the kitchen, dining and living areas were all combined into one relatively open room.
 But it was always difficult designing the kitchen so that it would look compatible with the rest of the room, especially when designing within a traditional or period style.
-“No matter how much money we put into the kitchen, it still resembled a laboratory because the cabinets were all the same color, the countertops were in a continuous line and the hi-tech appliances were exposed to view.”
+“No matter how much money we put into the kitchen, it still resembled a laboratory because the cabinets were all the same color, the counter tops were in a continuous line and the hi-tech appliances were exposed to view.”

-As it turned out, converting kitchens into pieces of furniture was no easy task.
+As it turned out the revolutionary idea of converting kitchens into pieces of furniture was no easy task.
 “There are many subtle differences between the look of cabinetry and furniture, but concealing the appliances was the key to achieving the look that was needed.
 He continues, “I had admired the ‘unfitted kitchen furniture’ line designed by English designer Johnny Grey for Smallbone, and I thought that we could expand on his idea by creating more appropriate styles for the American market and hiding ALL of the appliances.”
 Refrigerators and most portable appliances were easily disguised, but it was impossible to safely conceal all the other appliances.
 So David, with the help of a few very talented consultants, developed patented technology that allows ovens, cooktops, microwaves, warming drawers and any dishwasher to be concealed behind doors when they aren’t in use.
 It took more than two years to have the safety features of this technology approved by Underwriters Laboratories.
 But in the end, it was worth it.
 “Patience and persistence triumphed because now YesterTec is the only company in the world that can conceal standard, full sized cooking appliances so effectively!”

-With that major hurdle accomplished, David focuses on getting the word out to the public.
+With that major hurdle accomplished, David focuses on getting the revolutionary idea out to the public.
 “People have never had the option to think of kitchens in this exciting new way before, so its my job to show them the liberating design advantages that workstations offer.”
 And designing kitchens using workstations is much easier than designing kitchens from scratch, David says.
 Each piece is created by selecting from a large assortment of pre-designed and pre-priced components illustrated in the YesterTec catalog.
 Then the workstations are hand built and can be shipped nationwide.
 “Pre-design speeds up the design, ordering and manufacturing time line, and insures greater efficiency which reduces manufacturing costs.”

 David says the comprehensive line is intended for the new home as well as the renovation market.
 However, a large part of the business is the existing kitchen market that only needs one or two specialty pieces to create a whole new (or possibly older) look.